runlochlomond/runlochlomond/sponsors/index.md

 layout: sponsors
 include_in_nav: false
 ---
-A huge thanks to last years sponsors who made the race possible.
+A huge thanks to last years sponsors who made the race